ajitsingh98/Data-Science-Interview-Questions-Answers/time_series_analysis_and_forecasting.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

 If the seasonal component is removed from the original data, the resulting values are the "seasonally adjusted" data.
-For an additive decomposition, the seasonally adjusted data are given by $y_t - S_t $ and for multiplicative data, the seasonally adjusted values are obtained using$\frac{y_t}{S_t}$
+For an additive decomposition, the seasonally adjusted data are given by $y_t - S_t$ and for multiplicative data, the seasonally adjusted values are obtained using $\frac{y_t}{S_t}$

 </details>